cabecabee/genome-forecast/README.md

   - Uses **weights derived from the COSMIC Cancer Database**
 - [x] DNA sequence mutation simulation
   - Determines mutation impact: silent, missense, or nonsense
+- [x] Gives a chance of a mutation happening in each domain (and chance of a nonsense mutation)
+  - Gives the user context (what a mutation in each domain could mean)

 ## How to Run